hoppersroppers/fundamentals/LinuxBasics/15-UsefulLinuxTips.md

 # Useful Linux Tips

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/OcXmPsvxkRA?wmode=opaque" width="640"></iframe>There
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/OcXmPsvxkRA?wmode=opaque" width="640"></iframe>

-are a ton of commands out there to make you more efficient on the command line, but let's highlight some of the best right now!
+There are a ton of commands out there to make you more efficient on the command line, but let's highlight some of the best right now!

 ### Tab Autocomplete